Prarthana Behere

 Prarthana Behere (born 5 January 1983) is an Indian actress who works in Hindi television and Hindi and Marathi films.
 She started her career at 16 and is known for her role in the Zee TV television show Pavitra Rishta as Vaishali Karanjkar.
 She is the winner of 9X Jhakaas Heroine Hunt Season 1.
-She debuted on Marathi television in 2021 playing lead character as Neha Kamat in Zee Marathi's Mazhi Tuzhi Reshimgath.
+She debuted on Marathi television in 2021 playing lead character as Neha Kamat in Zee Marathi's Majhi Tujhi Reshimgath.

 Career

 She started her career with the Marathi film Rita in 2009.
 She got featured in the Marathi film Mai Lek as Leelavati in the year 2010.
 She debuted in television with Zee TV's Pavitra Rishta playing the role of Vaishali in 2009.
 She made her Bollywood film debut with Love U...
 Mr. Kalakaar! in 2011 as Kamya.
 In the same year, she appeared in a supporting role in Bodyguard.
 She made her lead Marathi film in Jai Maharashtra Dhaba Bhatinda as a Punjabi girl Jaspinder Kaur in 2013.
 After that, she appeared in commercially successful films such as Mitwaa (2015), Coffee Ani Barach Kahi (2015), Vakratunda Mahakaaya (2015), Mr. and Mrs. Sadachari (2016), Fugay (2017) and Ti & Ti (2020).

 She played a lead role in Zee Marathi's show Majhi Tujhi Reshimgath from 2021 to 2023.